 Did you know that your vagina is significantly more sensitive and absorbent than your skin?
 It produces mucus that naturally protects it against potentially harmful microorganisms, but it also secretes and absorbs fluids more quickly—including whatever ingredients are in the feminine hygiene products you use every day.

 These ingredients then go directly into your bloodstream, which is perfectly fine if what you're putting there is harmless.
-But the truth is, what you'll find in most of today's feminine sprays is anything but.
+But the truth is, what you'll find in most of today's feminine sprays are often harmful chemicals.

-According to a report conducted by the nonprofit , feminine hygiene products—including feminine sprays—are likely to have ingredients that either are known to cause cancer or allergic reactions or that are suspected endocrine-disrupting chemicals (EDCs), which at the very least can lead to hormonal imbalances.
+According to a report conducted by the nonprofit , feminine hygiene products—including feminine sprays—are likely to have harmful chemicals that either are known to cause cancer or allergic reactions or that are suspected endocrine-disrupting chemicals (EDCs), which at the very least can lead to hormonal imbalances.

 With as many as using feminine hygiene sprays—and with women spending an estimated $2 billion annually on feminine hygiene products—you'd think they'd be safe.
 But because feminine sprays in particular are labeled as by the U.S. Food and Drug Administration (FDA), many of their ingredients remain unregulated—and therefore untested.

-So what's actually in these traditional feminine sprays?
+So what harmful chemicals are in these traditional feminine sprays?
 Let's take a look.

-Parabens are commonly used as preservatives in many cosmetics and feminine hygiene products, but they are a well-known irritant.
+Parabens are a common chemical used as preservatives in many cosmetics and feminine sprays, but they are a well-known irritant.
 Many parabens—including methylparaben, ethylparaben, propylparaben, butylparaben, and isobutylparaben—also contain formaldehyde, which can cause irritation and asthma.
 What's worse is that a found that parabens can also disrupt hormone function, leading to an increased risk for reproductive toxicity and even cancer.

 - DMDM hydantoin